tarc/csharp-skel/README.md

-This is a skeleton project of a simple hello world together with cmake modules to build csharp sources.
+This is a skeleton project of a hello world application together with CMake modules to carry on the the build and NuGet package management.
+This project features a simple library consumed by the main application.

 ## Dependencies